Opposition/Cancellation/Concurrent Use No.____________________

 13) Acceptance of Information; Inadvertent Disclosure.

 Acceptance by a party or its attorney of information disclosed under designation as protected shall not constitute an admission that the information is, in fact, entitled to protection.
 Inadvertent disclosure of information which the disclosing party intended to designate as protected shall not constitute waiver of any right to claim the information as protected upon discovery of the error.
+In the event a party inadvertently files a document containing protected information, such party should immediately inform the Board and the Board will mark such document as confidential and will require the party to resubmit a redacted, publicly available copy of such document.

 14) Challenges to Designations of Information as Protected.